Illustration: Nicole Ginelli

 And then, of course, we have the namesake phrase, “around the world,” which can be heard over 140 times throughout the song!
 While the melody we looked at earlier can be thought of as staccato, with each sound or note sharply detached or separated from the others, the notes in this vocal hook are naturally more sustained and blend together.
 Combining melodies with different features is a great way to add variety and character to your track.
 Oh, and remember that missing F# from earlier?
 It’s actually in the vocal hook, during the second half of the word around.
 While using every single note from a given musical scale isn’t necessary, it can definitely help when a melody stays in the same key.

 Experiment with different ways of arranging notes in a given key, as well as how the melody interacts with the drum beat.
 Anything goes, as long as it’s catchy.
-Click here or on the DNA player above to get started with the provided house beat, and get us hooked on a feeling!

 Every week we are blown away by the quality and creativity of the submissions we get, and we love listening to every single one.
 Here are the projects from the Build challenge that created the most tension and excitement in our hearts.